cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   console.log(date.getDay()) // Prints: 1 (Returns the weekday as a number, 0-indexed, expect something between 0-6.
 Weekdays start with sunday, not monday.)
   ```

   To get a time standard we use **UTC**, which is short for **[Coordinated Universal Time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time)**.
 UTC is a successor for **GMT**, which stands for **[Greenwich Mean Time](https://en.wikipedia.org/wiki/Greenwich_Mean_Time)**.
 (GMT = UTC±00:00) For anything international, we try to avoid using locale dates.
-Not using standards in international settings may result with massive losses of time, money, and energy, [such as this one](http://edition.cnn.com/TECH/space/9909/30/mars.metric/).
-UTC time is used in aviation, air traffic control, flight plans, weather forecasts and by the International Space Station (ISS).
+Not using standards in international settings may result in massive losses of time, money, and energy, [such as this one](http://edition.cnn.com/TECH/space/9909/30/mars.metric/).
+UTC is used in aviation, air traffic control, flight plans, weather forecasts, and the International Space Station (ISS).
 It is also used by the [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol), which is the system that is designed to synchronize the clocks of electronic devices that are connected to the internet.
 Timezones are expressed by using positive or negative offsets from UTC (e.g. UTC+01:00).
-Some countries have multiple timezones.
+Some countries have multiple time zones.
 Check out this map of the world timezones:

   ![World Timezones](../images/blog/data_types/World_Time_Zones_Map.png)

   ###### Map of current official time zones.
-Click to the following link if you'd like to see a bigger image.
+Click on the following link if you'd like to see a bigger image.
 Image Credit: TimeZonesBoy, Public domain, via Wikimedia Commons, https://upload.wikimedia.org/wikipedia/commons/8/88/World_Time_Zones_Map.png

   ```javascript
   // -> Date.UTC() accepts the same parameters as the Date constructor, but treats them as UTC time: